+RS-485 to RFScada Interface Connections

 Signal Connection

-Ground J16 Pin 3
+Gro und J16 Pin 3

-A (transmit & receive) J16 Pin 1
+A (transmit t & receive) J16 Pin 1

-B (transmit & receive) J16 Pin 2
+B (transmit t & receive) J16 Pin 2

 RS-485 networks often use a terminator resistor, value 120 Ohm at either end of a transmission line.
 The RFScada units do not have this resistor on the main board, to allow it to be connected at any point.
 If the RFScada unit is the last device on the RS-485 network a 120 Ohm resistor may be connected between the A & B connections.
-Additionally surge arrestors may be installed on the 8ADI-9DO devices as shown if very long cable runs are used.
-The 4ADI-5DO board already has surge arrestors on the printed circuit board.

-As a final precaution when using extreme cable lengths a 100 Ohm resistor is sometimes installed in series with the shield between devices.
+As an additional precaution when using extreme cable lengths a 100 Ohm resistor is sometimes installed in series with the shield between devices.
 If a large ground Voltage difference appears between the two sites the resistor prevents heavy currents flowing in the shield between locations.
+Note that many devices supporting RS-485 have reversed nomenclature for the A & B connections; if communication errors exist try reversing the A & B connections.